310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 The reason I got to live my life proudly without ever losing heart was all thanks to Taishou and my seniors in Ryuseitai, after all.

-I wanted to give ‘em a peace of mind by showing ‘em just how much I’ve grown.
+I wanted to give ‘em peace of mind by showing ‘em just how much I’ve grown.
 That’s what Repayment Festival is for.

 It’s a farewell ceremony that begins and ends with a bow.[^1]

-I wanted to make sure I could do that properly. …It’s sad to say our goodbyes, but throwin’ a tantrum won’t change anything.
+I wanted to make sure I could do that properly. …It’s sad to part ways, but throwin’ a tantrum won’t change anything.

 I wanted to wipe my tears away, so that I can at least say my goodbyes with a smile.

 But… that’s just how <em>I</em> feel.
-I can’t force others to do the same.
+I can’t force others to feel that way, too.

 If I just go ahead on my own like I always do, I’d only cause trouble for everyone.

-That's why I first started by asking Midori-kun the other day, since we’re in the same class.
+That’s why I first started by asking Midori-kun the other day, since we’re in the same class.

 I wanted to see if he wanted to join, and if he thinks he can manage it.

 He replied the same way he always does.

-“I can’t do it” “I don’t wanna” “It’s a pain” “Why me…?” — It’s gotten so tiring hearin’ this stuff for the past whole year.
+“I can’t do it”, “I don’t wanna”, “It’s a pain”, “Why me…?” — It’s gotten so tiring hearin’ this stuff over and over the entire past year.
 Midori-kun, you really don’t have any motivation, do you?

 I understand why, though.
-After all, you accidentally took the idol course, right?
+After all, you signed up for the idol course by accident, right?

 You never wanted to become an idol in the first place, right?

-So scolding you harshly, pushing you to do stuff, and forcefully dragging you back in when you’re so unmotivated would just be cruel.
+So scolding you so harshly, pushing you to do stuff, and forcefully dragging you back in when you’re so unmotivated would just be cruel.
 That’s exactly what Taichou always did, though.
 {% endbubble %}

 ## Chapter 2